OHDSI/OncologyWG/etl/naaccr-etl/db/migrate/CommonDataModel-5.3.1/Redshift/README.md

 4. Execute the script `OMOP CDM redshift ddl Oncology Module_2.sql` to create the oncology tables and fields.

-5. Load the vocabulary data into the schema using COPY commands from Amazon S3.
-Please run these load files below.
-These files use the
-COPY command and Amazon S3 to load data into the vocabulary tables.
+5. Load the vocabulary data into the schema using COPY commands from Amazon S3 (Found in the VocabImport directory).
+These files use the COPY command and Amazon S3 to load data into the vocabulary tables.

-      The parts of the file must replace:
+  These parts of the file must be replaced:
         #ETL_SCHEMA_NAME#       -> with the name of the schema created above.
         #S3_BUCKET_NAME#        -> with the directory path where the vocabulary data is stored.
         #S3_ACCESS_KEY#         -> with your S3 access key code